Noora66612/VirtualMakeup_n_SkinAnalysis_using_rpi/README.md

 # Virtual Makeup Website with Skin Analysis

 ## Introduction
-In this tutorial, we will guide you through building a Virtual Makeup Website using Python for backend processing.
+This tutorial will guide you through building a Virtual Makeup Website using Python for backend processing.
 This application allows users to virtually apply makeup and analyze their skin in real-time using their device cameras.
 By following this step-by-step guide, you will learn to implement and run the project on a Raspberry Pi.

 ## Project Overview
 - **Objective**: To create a virtual makeup application that leverages real-time video processing and OpenCV for makeup application.